OsteomalaciaVitamin D deficiency - osteomalacia; Calcium - osteomalacia

 In children, the condition is called rickets.

-A lack of the proper amount of calcium leads to weak and soft bones.
+A lack of the proper amount of calcium in the blood can lead to weak and soft bones.
+Low blood calcium can be caused by low vitamin D level in the blood.

 Vitamin D is absorbed from food or produced by the skin when exposed to sunlight.
 Lack of vitamin D produced by the skin may occur in people who: